Have you noticed?

 To say I’ve come a long way since those first baby steps toward healthier eating, well, that’s an understatement.

-My parents spent a few days with us this week, and my mom commented to me one afternoon while we were working in the kitchen,
+My parents spent a week in our home over the holidays, and my mom commented to me one afternoon,

 “Kristy, I’m really proud of you!
 You’ve balanced out a lot.
 Remember a few years ago when you got mad at me for buying ice cream?”

 I remember getting irritated a lot of times over the peppermints my mom gave my kids, the sugary cereals she fed my kids at her house, and yeah… the store-bought ice cream she insisted on buying, despite my lecture about how much healthier it is to make your own ice cream.